 The Ohio legislature is crafting another massive energy overhaul bill for 2025.
 We need to ensure it benefits all Ohioans.

-A major energy bill moving through the Ohio legislature could reshape how utilities operate and what consumers pay for electricity.
+A major energy bill that is moving through the Ohio legislature could reshape how utilities operate and what consumers pay for electricity.
 House Bill 15 (HB 15) aims to protect consumers while addressing Ohio's growing energy needs, but important improvements are still needed.

 What the Bill Does

-HB 15 introduces several significant changes to Ohio's energy landscape:
+The legislation introduces several significant changes to Ohio's energy landscape:

 The bill also stops utilities from adding expensive projects to consumer bills without proper review.
 Currently, utilities can add charges through "Electric Security Plans" with minimal oversight.
-HB 15 would require utilities to undergo thorough regulatory review before raising rates.
+Both HB 15 would require utilities to undergo thorough regulatory review before raising rates.

 For consumers who shop for their electricity supplier, the bill adds protections against sudden price increases and improves billing transparency.